jtremback/cross-chain-validation/spec/evidence_handling/protocol - light client.md

 -Error condition
   - If the precondition is violated

-As we have already mentioned, a (correct) full node of the baby blockchain should discover a set of faulty validators (with corresponding evidences of misbehaviours) whenever a light client attack is observed by the light client.
+As we have already mentioned, a (correct) full node of the baby blockchain should discover a set of faulty validators (with corresponding evidences of misbehaviors) whenever a light client attack is observed by the light client.
 The following function captures this logic (please, see [Light client Attackers Isolation](https://github.com/tendermint/spec/blob/master/rust-spec/lightclient/attacks/isolate-attackers_002_reviewed.md#LCAI-FUNC-NONVALID1%5D) for more details):
 ```golang
 func isolateMisbehavingProcesses(ev LightClientAttackEvidence) []InternalEvidence {